Australia’s High Court dismisses Russia’s bid for injunction to halt its embassy’s eviction

 The new aid package brings Australia’s total Ukraine aid to AU$790 million ($528 million) since Russia invaded last year.

-Tim Begbie said Hyde has not replied to a letter sent Saturday in which the government tried to head off the injunction request by offering not to damage the consular building or lease the site to anyone else while the Russian challenge is before the court.
+Tim Begbie said that Hyde hasn’t replied to a letter sent Saturday in which the government tried to head off the injunction request by offering not to damage the consular building or lease the site to anyone else while the Russian challenge is before the court.

 “I don’t criticize my learned friend for not having responded to this letter,” said Begbie, referring to Hyde.
 “Russia has had other things on its mind over the weekend.”